woenel/laravel-txtbox/README.md

 Install using Composer
 ```
+For Laravel 8:
 $ composer require woenel/laravel-txtbox

+For Laravel 7:
+$ composer require woenel/laravel-txtbox "^1.3"

 ```

 Publish the config file named `txtbox.php` and set the TxtBox API key.